Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 ### REST

 [*REST*](https://en.wikipedia.org/wiki/Representational_state_transfer) (representational state transfer) is a set of conventions for web interactions.
-REST uses HTTP to communicate information according to a small, predefined set of possible actions, the most important of which for our purposes is *GET*.
+REST uses HTTP to communicate information according to a small, predefined set of actions, the most important of which for our purposes is *GET*.
 GET uses a URL (a *web address* that you can type into the address bar of the browser) to request information, e.g.:

 ```
 http://localhost:8080/exist/rest/db/apps/neh_04_http/modules/03_document_by_first_letter.xql?initial=A